Comparethemarket.com: Other adverts

 In December 2012 another advert was launched this time featuring Maurice Wigglethorpe-Throom (played by Robert Webb) the founder of Compare the Market and his assistant Spencer who find out about Aleksandr (who makes a cameo appearance in a photograph) and Compare the Meerkat.

 Controversy

-In 2018, the BBC reported that the CMA found “most favoured nation” clauses in Comparethemarket's contracts with insurance companies which effectively banned them from selling their home insurance at cheaper prices on rival websites.
-The CMA chief executive, Andrea Coscelli, said: “Our investigation has provisionally found that Comparethemarket has broken the law by preventing home insurers from offering lower prices elsewhere.
-This could result in people paying higher premiums than they need to.”

-In November 2020 Comparethemarket was fined £17.9 million by the Competition and Markets Authority for breaking competition law as a result of their investigations.
+In 2018, the BBC reported that the Competition and Markets Authority (CMA) found “most favoured nation” clauses in Comparethemarket's contracts with insurance companies which effectively banned them from selling their home insurance at cheaper prices on rival websites.
+The CMA chief executive, Andrea Coscelli, said: "Our investigation has provisionally found that Comparethemarket has broken the law by preventing home insurers from offering lower prices elsewhere.
+This could result in people paying higher premiums than they need to."
+In November 2020 Comparethemarket was fined £17.9 million by the CMA for breaking competition law as a result of their investigations.